-- Extraction, PCR preparation and the PCR run should be separated in different rooms to avoid cross-contaminations. - Samples must be treated as potentially infectious as well as all reagents and materials being exposed to the samples and have to be handled according to the national safety regulations. - Do not use the kit after the expiration date.
+- For in vitro diagnostic use only. - DNA isolation, PCR preparation and the PCR run should be separated in different rooms to avoid cross-contaminations. - This test must only be performed by laboratory personnel trained in molecular biology methods. - Strictly follow the working instructions. - When handling samples, wear disposable gloves.
+After finishing the test, wash your hands. - Do not smoke, eat or drink in areas where samples or test reagents are being used. - Samples must be treated as potentially infectious as well as all reagents and materials being exposed to the samples and have to be handled according to the national safety regulations. - Do not use the kit after the expiration date. - Calcium alginate swabs and swabs with wooden or aluminum shafts and / or cotton tips may inhibit PCR and can lead to false negative results.
+Use the recommended swabs for specimen collection.